The Swedish construction firm moves Oracle applications from on-premises to the cloud, reducing IT support and providing the latest features.

-As its cloud footprint was expanding, Skanska Sweden also deployed Oracle Identity and Access Management on Oracle Cloud Infrastructure (OCI) to ensure secure access to its Oracle systems.
-The software helps Skanska track and monitor system access and manage permissions.
+As its cloud footprint was expanding, Skanska Sweden also deployed Oracle Identity and Access Management and OCI API Gateway on Oracle Cloud Infrastructure (OCI) to ensure secure access to its Oracle systems.
+The services help Skanska track and monitor system access and manage permissions.

 Skanska Sweden is now equipped to securely manage data and provide a clearer view of operations using cloud-based applications.
 The company is benefiting from an overall reduction in costs and complexity, as Skanska’s IT team is no longer tasked with implementing software upgrades or operating a data center to run ERP and related applications.
 And Skanska Sweden’s technology staffers now have the ability to adopt new app features and functionalities as they choose, quarter by quarter, rather than taking on updates only during large, periodic upgrades as they did with on-premises applications.

 Looking ahead, Skanska Sweden plans to use its foundation in the cloud to continue integrating finance and other back-office applications with core construction industry processes.